musevlt/mpdaf/doc/catalog.rst

 Catalog is a subclass of Table class from astropy.table.

-A catalog object can be read from a file (by using the astropy.table constructor Table.read) or it can be created from a list of :class:`mpdaf.sdetect.Source` objects.
+A catalog object can be read from a file (by using the astropy.table constructor Table.read) or it can be created from a list of `mpdaf.sdetect.Source` objects.

 Reference